RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 - GKE is a managed Kubernetes service that simplifies deploying, managing, and scaling containerized applications using Google's infrastructure.
 - It offers automated operations, integrated security, and enterprise-grade support.
 - Kubernetes Engine was launched and introduced by Google in year 2015.

+#### Primary use cases of Compute Engine: Web hosting, databases, big data processing, and enterprise applications.

 ## 4. Cloud Run
 ## 5. Cloud Run Functions